fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 ## The FSharp.Core NuGet package

 FSharp.Core is also available [as a NuGet package](http://www.nuget.org/packages/FSharp.Core).

-It is not yet normal to reference FSharp.Core via this package, though it is used by some F# library packages (as a transitive NuGet dependency).
+It is now very common  to reference FSharp.Core via this package, and this may help greatly in some situations, e.g. developing portable libraries on Linux.
+You may also find you reference this package via a  transitive NuGet dependency.

 At the time of writing, the relevant versions of the NuGet packages were as follows (check the package versions and descriptions for latest information).